April 29, 2022 2 min read 2 Comments

 If any temporary hardness (carbonate hardness) gets deposited on the steam coil it will not be re-dissolved by water.
 This scale will need to be dissolved by a chemical descaling agent.

 To verify how TWW would react I ran nearly 70 steam cycles at 60 seconds intervals, condensing the resulting steam and measuring the volume (mL) and TDS of the condensate.
 All tests and the results are available in this spreadsheet.
 In the spreadsheet there are also links to the screenshots from 48 of the steam cycles.
+This is a brief overview of the process posted on TikTok.

 Clean steam coil: